 Picture taken, remove the wires from the element.

 Step 4: Wires removed, undo the nut attached to the retaining clip by using a spanner, but don’t undo it completely, as once the nut is loose, a little tap will push through the retaining clip and release the seal, enabling you to remove the old element.

 Step 5: Once the element is out, take off the thermostat and add this to the new element, before reversing the steps above to attach the new element.

 There you have it, a step-by-step guide to replacing the element on a washing machine, helping it to perform to its optimum level.

 Hi, I’m Matt from eSpares.

 Now, if the heater element has blown on your washing machine, you’re going to need to replace it.
-You know if your heater element its blown, it its tripping out your fuse or the mains electricity supply, or if the machine is working, the waters not getting hot and that’s obviously going to mean that you’re clothes aren’t washing as effectively.
+You'll know if your heater element its blown, if its tripping out your fuse or the mains electricity supply, or if the machine is working, the waters not getting hot and that’s obviously going to mean that you’re clothes aren’t washing as effectively.

 Ok, so that’s the top panel off.
 I just need to take off the soap dispenser, that just clips open like that.
-And now I’m going to take off this fascia.
+Now I’m going to take off this fascia.
 Now, I’ve got one screw on this side to undo and three screws over here.
 Do keep these screws separate because they’re stainless steel, so they don’t rust.
-So the fascia and the control panel there, I can just pop that on the top.
-And this kick strip or kick plate just clips away, the drain hose there, just put that to one side.
+So the fascia and the control panel there, I can just pop that on the top; and this kick strip or kick plate just clips away, the drain hose there, just put that to one side.

 Now I just need to remove this retaining clip which is holding the door seal against the machine.
 There are lots of different ways that these retaining clips work, this one just pops off like so.
 Just get the door seal and push it inside like that.